-Ever wondered if it was possible to build passive income by investing in property, without spending hours dealing with tenants or estate agents?
+Ever wondered if it was possible to build a Passive Income Property Portfolio, without spending hours dealing with tenants or estate agents?
 How many properties do you need to retire on and achieve a 100% Passive Portfolio?

 This is a question the majority of investors will consider at some stage.
 Ideally it’s a question you consider when you first start, but whenever you get round to it, it’s a question that varies for most people.
 As we all have different income targets, instead let’s look at if it’s even possible to get a 100% Passive Portfolio set up.
 That way you can just keep adding to the number of properties to get to the required level of income to live off.